Nadine2016/knative/cli-reference.md

 Use configmap commands to create, display details, and delete configmaps.
 {: shortdec}

+You can use either `configmap` or `cm` in your configmap commands.
 To see CLI help for the configmap commands, run `ibmcloud coligo configmap`.
 {: tip}

 ### `ibmcloud coligo configmap create`